spierala/blog-posts/mini-rx-comparison.md

 - 🚀 [MiniRx Basic Tutorial on StackBlitz](https://stackblitz.com/edit/mini-rx-store-basic-tutorial?file=index.ts):
   See how the Redux API and Feature Store API both add to the global state object

-## MiniRx FeatureStore vs. ComponentStore vs. Akita: FIGHT!
+## MiniRx FeatureStore vs. ComponentStore vs. Akita

 Let's shed some light on MiniRx Feature Store by comparing it with two other popular state management libraries: @ngrx/component-store and @datorama/akita.